FIVE MOST SURPRISING FINDS

 “AI will create more jobs than it destroys.
 Every previous technology revolution ultimately produced net employment gains.
 Black workers will adapt the way they always have.”

 Three data points demolish this optimism.
-First: Previous automation waves gave workers decades to adapt.
-AI operates at software speed — deployment measured in weeks, not years (McKinsey, 2017).
-Second: The new jobs AI creates require higher education and technical credentials.
+First — previous automation waves gave workers decades to adapt.
+AI operates at software speed, with deployment measured in weeks, not years (McKinsey, 2017).
+Second — the new jobs AI creates require higher education and technical credentials.
 Only 28% of Black adults hold bachelor’s degrees compared to 37% of white adults, and Black representation in AI-resistant STEM fields is already critically low (Census Bureau, 2023; NSF, 2023).
-Third: The historical pattern shows Black workers have never “naturally” adapted to automation — the Great Migration was not adaptation, it was displacement.
+Third — the historical pattern shows Black workers have never “naturally” adapted to automation.
+The Great Migration was not adaptation.
+It was displacement.
 Deindustrialized Black communities in Detroit, Gary, and Cleveland have never recovered, fifty years later.
 Waiting for the market to sort this out is a strategy with a documented 0% success rate for Black workers.

 The Puzzle and the Solution